Republicans look to challenge Obama on energy, Cuba, immigration

 Republican aides said efforts to weaken Obama’s signature healthcare law were also high on their priorities.

-One early legislative fight will come when Congress considers funding for the Department of Homeland Security.
-A $1.1 trillion government spending bill passed in mid-December funds government through September, except for the DHS, which is funded only until Feb.
-27. That was an effort by conservative Republicans to block money for implementation of Obama’s executive order that grants temporary relief from deportation to some undocumented immigrants.

 Republicans have also discussed using the fight over the homeland security agency as a vehicle for challenging Obama’s landmark move last month to normalize ties with Cuba.
-(Additional reporting by Robert Rampton and Timothy Gardner in Washington; Writing by Patricia Zengerle, Editing by Caren Bohan and Frances Kerry)
+(Additional reporting by Robert Rampton, Timothy Gardner and Patrick Rucker in Washington)